djay/hostout.ubuntu/collective/hostout/README.txt

 pre-commands
   A series of shell commands executed as root before the buildout is run.
 You can use this to shut down your application.
-If this command fails it will be ignored.
+If these commands fail they will be ignored.

 post-commands
   A series of shell commands executed as root after the buildout is run.
 You can use this to startup your application.
-If this command fails it will be ignored.
+If these commands fail they will be ignored.

 parts
   Runs the buildout with a parts value equal to this